rackerlabs/support-how-to/content/skype-for-business/working-with-audio-and-voice-calls-in-hosted-skype-for-business.md

 ### Set up your audio device

 Before you use Skype for Business to make or join an audio call, set up your audio device and check the quality.
-You can use your computer&rsquo;s microphone and speakers, or you can use a headset or earphones.
+You can use your computer's microphone and speakers, or you can use a headset or earphones.

 1. In the lower-left corner of the Skype for Business main window,